Achievable logoAchievable logo

 Insurable interest

-An individual is always presumed to have an insurable interest in his/her own life and/or property.
-Therefore, anyone (who is legally capable of doing so) may apply for an insurance policy on themselves.
+• An individual is presumed to have an insurable interest in their own life and/or property.
+Therefore, anyone who is legally capable may apply for an insurance policy on themselves.

-An individual is also considered to have an insurable interest in the life of a close blood relative or spouse (but not necessarily their property).
+• An individual is also considered to have an insurable interest in the life of a close blood relative or spouse (but not necessarily in their property).

-With life insurance, insurable interest need only exist at time of application.
-This differs from property insurance, which holds that an insurable interest must exist at the time of loss.
+With life insurance, insurable interest need only exist at the time of application.
+This differs from property insurance, where an insurable interest must exist at the time of loss.

 Subrogation

-Subrogation is especially applicable in auto insurance.
-When an insured enters into an insurance contract with the insurer, he/she assigns to the insurer the right of action against an at-fault party.
+Subrogation applies broadly in property, auto, and liability insurance.
+When an insured enters into an insurance contract, they assign to the insurer their right of action against an at-fault party.
 This is also known as the transfer of rights of recovery requirement.

-Some insureds may have coverage through two or more policies.
-When that happens, claim examiners must:
+Some insureds have coverage through two or more policies.
+When that happens, claim examiners must communicate with each other to make sure the combined amount paid does not exceed 100% of the actual loss.

-Most insurance policies include a clause or provision relating to coverage by other insurance.
-These provisions are designed to prevent an insured from profiting from multiple policies and to prevent a violation of the principle of indemnity.
+Most insurance policies include an other insurance clause designed to prevent an insured from profiting from multiple policies and to prevent violations of the principle of indemnity.
 Common types of clauses include:

 Pro Rata

-• Each policy shares a proportional share of the loss.
-Assume that XYZ Mutual provides - $70,000 of coverage on an insured property and ABC Casualty provides another $30,000 of coverage on the same property.
-Since XYZ Mutual provides 70% of the total coverage provided, it will pay only 70% of the loss; ABC Casualty will pay 30%
+• Each policy pays a proportional share of the loss.
+Assume XYZ Mutual provides $70,000 of coverage on an insured property and ABC Casualty provides $30,000 of coverage on the same property.
+Since XYZ Mutual provides 70% of the total coverage, it will pay 70% of the loss; ABC Casualty will pay 30%.

 Non-concurrent/Excess

-• This policy clause generally reads: “This insurance is excess over any of the other insurance provided whether primary, excess, contingent or on any other basis that is effective prior to the beginning of the policy period.”
-Non-concurrent policies can be of the same type but do not cover exactly the same property.
+• An excess clause applies when one policy pays only after another primary policy has paid its limit.
 For example, Jude owns two fire policies.
 One provides coverage for a building and its contents.
 The other covers contents only.
-One policy is designated the primary insurance, and will pay its full policy obligations.
+One policy is designated the primary insurance and will pay its full policy obligations.
 Any other insurance will then pay whatever amount is necessary to bring the total claim to 100% of total costs.

 Most property insurance policies protect the insured’s property only.
 Such contracts are referred to as mono-line policies.
 If casualty or liability protection is also provided under the same contract, a multiple-line policy has been created.